deshrit/deshrit.github.io/_posts/2024-09-25-tuning-PID-controller.md

 stable temperature with an Arduino or any other micro-controller, chances are you’ve come across something called a **PID controller**.
 At first, PID might look complicated with all its math and jargon—but its actually a simple concept!
-Today, I will break it down for your in simple terms so that you can quickly learn how to implement it in your own projects.
+Today, I will break it down for you in simple terms so that you can quickly learn how to implement it in your own projects.